RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Glossary/9-Glossary.md

 # Glossary

-#### Lead

-A "lead" refers to a person or entity that has shown interest in a company's products or services but has not yet progressed to become a customer.

 #### Account

 An "account" represents the a businesses that your organisation interacts with, whether a supplier or customer.

+#### Asset

+An "asset" is any resource with economic value owned or controlled by an individual or organization.
+This includes physical items like property and equipment, as well as intangible assets such as patents and intellectual property.
+Proper management is crucial for maximizing their benefits.

+#### Asset (IT)

+An "IT asset" refers to any technology-related resource with economic value owned or managed by an individual, company, or organization.
+This includes hardware such as computers, servers, networking devices, and peripherals, as well as software licenses, digital data, and digital infrastructure.

+#### Asset (Vehicle)

+A "vehicle asset" pertains to any motorized transportation resource owned or utilized by an individual, company, or organization.
+This includes cars, trucks, vans, buses, motorcycles, and any other type of vehicle used for business or personal purposes.

-#### Opportunity
+#### Bill

-An "opportunity" refers to a potential sales deal or a potential revenue-generating event for a business.
-It represents a specific potential transaction with a customer or client.
+A "bill" is a formal request for payment issued by a service provider or vendor to your business as the customer.
+It outlines the charges for products or services provided, along with payment details and due dates.

 #### Contact

 A "contact" typically refers to a person with whom you or your business have some form of communication or connection.

+#### Corrective Actions

+"Corrective Actions" refer to the steps taken by an organization to address and rectify issues identified in relation to health and safety in the workplace.
+These actions are implemented to prevent recurrence of incidents, hazards, or non-compliance with health and safety regulations.

 #### CRM

 CRM stands for Customer Relationship Management.
 It refers to a strategy, software, or system that businesses use to manage interactions and relationships with current and potential customers.
-The goal of CRM is to improve customer satisfaction, retain existing customers, and drive sales growth by organizing and automating customer interactions, sales, marketing, and customer service processes.
+The goal of CRM is to improve customer satisfaction, retain existing customers, and drive sales growth by organizing and automating customer interactions, sales, marketing, and customer service processes.#### Lead

-#### Quote

-A "quote" refers to a formal document sent to a potential customer detailing the prices, terms, and specifications of the products or services being offered for sale.
+A "lead" refers to a person or entity that has shown interest in a company's products or services but has not yet progressed to become a customer.

-#### Project
+#### Department

-A "project" is a temporary endeavor aimed at creating a unique product, service, or outcome.
-It has specific objectives, deliverables, risks, exclusions, and budgets, with defined scope and a set timeline for completion.
+A "department" refers to a distinct division or functional unit within an organization that is responsible for specific tasks, functions, or operations.
+Departments are typically structured based on the organization's needs, goals, and areas of focus, and they play a crucial role in the overall functioning and management of the organization.

-#### Task
+#### Employee

-A "task" refers to a specific activity or piece of work that may be part of a project or workflow.
-Tasks are typically smaller, actionable items that contribute to achieving broader objectives.
-They are often assigned to individuals or teams and have clear deadlines.
+An "employee" is an individual who works for an organization or company in exchange for compensation, such as wages, salary, or benefits.
+Employees contribute their skills, time, and effort to the organization's operations, projects, and objectives, playing a crucial role in its success and growth.

 #### Gantt Chart

 A "Gantt chart" is a popular project management tool used to visually represent the schedule of tasks and activities required to complete a project.
 It provides a graphical timeline that shows the start and finish dates of individual tasks, as well as the dependencies between tasks.

-#### Asset

-An "asset" is any resource with economic value owned or controlled by an individual or organization.
-This includes physical items like property and equipment, as well as intangible assets such as patents and intellectual property.
-Proper management is crucial for maximizing their benefits.

-#### IT Asset

-An "IT asset" refers to any technology-related resource with economic value owned or managed by an individual, company, or organization.
-This includes hardware such as computers, servers, networking devices, and peripherals, as well as software licenses, digital data, and digital infrastructure.

-#### Vehicle Asset

-A "vehicle asset" pertains to any motorized transportation resource owned or utilized by an individual, company, or organization.
-This includes cars, trucks, vans, buses, motorcycles, and any other type of vehicle used for business or personal purposes.

 #### Industry